 Over the years I have encountered, both personally and through the experiences of friends and students, the judgment and internal criticism that silences us, appearing in both obvious and obscure ways, presenting itself in different shades and facades.
 ‘I’m not interested’, ‘I don’t have time’, ‘I have no talent’, ‘why do I need this’ and on it goes.

 As children, we enjoy creating, expressing every emotion and experiencing the sense of wonder and discovery.
 Throughout life, we lose the same sense of open-mindedness and confidence to express ourselves in a visual manner.
 Why does fear trump our curiosity?
 When did we forget that visual expression forms part of our reservoir of inner strength?

-Experts in the fields of society, culture and education emphasise the importance of using the language of visuals to promoting self understanding and both a comprehension of, as well as the integration within a world that is dynamic and constantly changing.
+Experts in the fields of society, culture and education emphasize the importance of using the language of visuals to promoting self understanding and both a comprehension of, as well as the integration within a world that is dynamic and constantly changing.

 During these times of lockdown, we find ourselves living within a variable reality, requiring sturdiness and creativity, as well as increasing the emphasis on mutual support and strength.

 At Dya, The Art Of Creative Thinking re-awakens the joy of discovery that has faded over the years.
 Through practice, we develop personal references, akin to a pulse clock that checks our internal rhythm.
 When we engage in the process of creating, our focus is on the external object, while simultaneously observing ourselves internally.